hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter1.md

 <center>*</center>

-Marinated in honey and enhanced with plums, the venison steamed, filling the diner with its enticing aromas.
+Marinated in honey and enhanced with plums, the venison steamed, filling the diner with its tempting aromas.
 As Irena stepped through the lime-green double doors of the diner, her stomach grumbled, reminding her of her hunger.

 Her return had been a mere half hour ago, and the dinner bells had already tolled by then.
 The din of chatter and cutlery enveloped her as her eyes roved to spot Yuna.
 About a good three hundred were having supper here presently; of the nineteen-hundred-odd students attending the Academy, some five hundred would be eating in the main refectory.
 Of the rest, a third were scattered among the other four dining halls.
 A sixth had already eaten, and another sixth would eat later.
 And the remaining faction would probably shove two sandwiches down their gullets in the middle of a training session and call it a day.
 The many cafeterias of the Academy were just another attestation to its affluence, which in turn was an attestation to its influence.

 The other girl, Irena spotted sitting at an empty table.
-Aloof and reminiscent of a porcelain doll, her large eyes skimmed the crowd, presumably looking for her.
-They caught Irena’s about a second later, and she smiled as she waved her friend over.
+Aloof and reminiscent of a porcelain doll, her large eyes skimmed the crowd.
+Looking for her, Irena presumed.
+It took them a mere second, and Yuna smiled as she waved her friend over.

 “Sorry I’m late, Yun,” Irena said as she sat down across from her, draping her heavy cape over the empty chair beside.
 “Errands took longer than expected.”

-“No worries.
-I only arrived just now,” said Yuna.
+“No trouble.
+I arrived only just now,” said Yuna.
 “How was your afternoon?”

 “Well…” Irena shrugged.
 “Errands, as I’ve said.
-Still had to sort out my ballgown.”
+I still had to sort out my ballgown.”

+_And I should really do that some time,_ her mind added inwardly.

 Yuna’s eyes sparkled at that.
 “And how did that go?”

-“I’m pretty pleased with what I have.
+“I’m pretty pleased.
 Do you have one yet?”

 “I bought mine as soon as I found out about the ball.”

-Irena nodded absently, her focus straying to the tiny compartment affixed to their table instead.
-It was a small box of metal with a bell, a dial, and a glass door, a facsimile of which was present at every table.
+Irena nodded absently, her focus straying to the tiny compartment affixed to their table.
+It was a small box of metal, with a bell, a dial, and a glass door, a facsimile of which was present at every table.
 She turned its tiny brass dial to the number ‘2’, and soon enough the bell chimed, two steaming dishes of venison waiting for them in the lit dumbwaiter.

-“I wonder…” the younger girl trailed off, then seemed to reconsider what she would say as she picked up her utensils.
+“I wonder…” the younger girl trailed off, then seemed to reconsider what she would say as she picked up her fork.
+She met Irena's nudging gaze, a sigh introducing her question.
 “Did you have a date to the ball last year?”

-Irena felt her expression darken, but didn’t try to stop it.
+Irena felt her expression darken, but did not bother to stop it.
 “I did.”

 “What happened?”

-Irena returned her friend’s wary gaze, hesitating.
+Irena returned her friend’s wary regard, hesitating.
 Yuna was a year younger, which meant she wasn’t playing the Quasar game; and she would never play it against her.
 While that didn’t mean word didn’t travel through those outside of the Quasar Trials, Irena couldn’t see how this could be used against her now even if it did.
 It hadn’t exactly been a secret, besides.
 “I went with Ryujin.
 It… didn’t end well, suffice to say.”

 “Ryujin?
 Shin Ryujin?”

 Irena only nodded, praying to Istikbal for Yuna to drop the subject.

 “Do you ever wonder what they do?”
-Yuna asked, answering her prayers.
+Yuna asked.

 “What _they_ do?”

-“The others,” Yuna said.
+“The others,” Yuna continued.
 “You know.
-The other students, who have kept their powers in the dark.
+The other students.
+Your classmates.
 Do you wonder what they can do?”

 Irena shrugged, relief surging inside her as the topic shifted away from Ryujin.
-Despite herself, she felt her mind reach out and grasp for threads in Yuna’s aura.
+Once more she felt her mind reach out on its own volition, grasping for threads in Yuna’s aura.
 “Not really.”

-The Academy itself did not forbid its students to divulge their talents by any means; it was rather a natural outcome of the Quasar Trials that they did not expose their capabilities to others.
+The Academy itself did not forbid its students to divulge their talents, by any means; it was rather a natural outcome of the Quasar Trials that they did not expose their capabilities to others.
 After all, the Quasar Trials were but a game — a cruel, exacting one — but a game nonetheless.
 And games were won by playing one’s hand.

 Thus it was that the students of the Academy kept others in the dark about their talents, be it many or few, until the start of the Quasar Trials.
 Speculation, though, was commonplace.

-“I find it best to focus on my own capabilities,” Irena continued_.
-My own capabilities, my ass._ Her entire shtick was to navigate minds, a task that was as far removed from focusing on herself alone as could be.
+“I find it best to focus on my own capabilities,” Irena continued. _My own capabilities, my ass._  Navigating minds - this was her power, her purpose, her ticket to the Academ - and that was a task as far removed from focusing on herself alone as could be.
 “And especially for you, Yuna, it doesn’t matter what the others can or can’t do.”

 “I know that.
 But… still.
 Aren’t you the least bit curious?”

 “I suppose.
 Then again, we'll find out soon enough…”

-“You know, ever since I’ve come I’ve been thinking… I mean, I know what is at stake here.
+“Ever since my arrival here, I have been thinking… I mean, I know what is at stake here.
 But I don’t want all my relationships for the next four years to be…” Yuna made a vague hand gesture, as though she was trying to catch the word that kept eluding her.
 “Transactional.”

 Irena leaned closer to the girl, intensity leaking into her tone.
 “This is the game, Yun.
 This is what you signed up for.
 What we all signed up for.”

-“So that’s what this is now?
+“So that is what this is now?
 A transaction?”

 “Of course not, Yun.”